Setono/sylius-peak-wms-plugin/README.md

 # Will remove webhooks older than the given threshold (default is 30 days)
 php bin/console setono:sylius-peak-wms:prune-webhooks

+# Will remove upload product variant requests older than the defined threshold (default is 7 days)
+php bin/console setono:sylius-peak-wms:prune-upload-product-variant-requests
 ```

 ### Register webhooks